Abrahamskraal Formation: Varanopidae

+Paleoflora

 Correlation

 The Abrahamskraal Formation corresponds with numerous localities abroad.
 Currently it is considered to correlate chronostratigraphically with the Rio do Rasto Formation from the Paraná Basin in Brazil, the Madumabisa Mudstone Formation of Zambia, the Ocher and Isheevo faunas of Russia, and to the Dashankou fauna from the Xidagou Formation of China.
 However, correlative dating between the Xidagou Formation and the Abrahamskraal Formation remains inconsistent and needs further study.